ddsol/speedtest.net/README.md

 You can pass an optional `options` object.

 The options include:
+* `proxy` The proxy for upload or download, support http and https (example : "http://proxy:3128")
 * `maxTime` The maximum length of a single test run (upload or download)
 * `pingCount` The number of close servers to ping to find the fastest one
 * `maxServers` The number of servers to run a download test on.
 The fastest is used for the upload test and the fastest result is reported at the end.